|Verfügbar für folgende Plattformen:|

-Shopgate supports Google Analytics for Firebase in mobile Apps.
+Shopgate supports Google Analytics for Firebase on your mobile app.

-Important: Firebase Tracking will only work after a successful app update.
-Please contact us via mail after the setup is done, so that we can submit updates for the apps.
-Once Google Analytics for Firebase has been configured for your App, Shopgate will use this Firebase project for sending Push messages on Android via Firebase Cloud Messaging.
-This change only affects the Push infrastructure - you will not notice the change in the Shopgate Merchant Admin.
+Please contact us via email after the setup is done so that we can submit updates for your app.
+Once Google Analytics for Firebase has been configured for your app, Shopgate will use this Firebase project for sending push notifications on Android via Firebase Cloud Messaging.
+This change only affects the notification infrastructure - you will not notice the change in the Shopgate Merchant Admin.

-Step 1: Set up your Firebase project in the Firebase Console
+Step 1: Create a project in Firebase Console

 Recommended: Firebase for Mobile Apps is perfectly complemented with Google Tag Manager.

-- After choosing the project name, the additional setup of Google Analitycs is preset.
+3. Click “Continue” after choosing a project name, the additional setup of Google Analytics is preset.
 To analyze your mobile app, we recommend setting up Google Analytics for Firebase.
 You can do that in this step, or do it later at any time.
-Deactivate the setting (bottom left) for later setup and click on "Create project."
+Deactivate the setting (bottom left) for later setup.

-3. After you have set up your Firebase project, you will be redirected to the homepage of your Firebase console and you can now create your iOS and Android apps in succession.
+After you have set up your Firebase project, you will be redirected to the homepage of your Firebase console, and you can now create your iOS and Android apps in succession.

 In this process, Firebase asks for your Android package name and the iOS Bundle Identifier (you do not need to specify your app nickname and App Store ID).
 These can be found in your Shopgate merchant admin: "Settings" => "Tracking Tools" => "Show App Information."

-4. Copy and paste in the information and click on "Register app."
+7. Copy and paste in the information and click "Register app."
 Download the current configuration file (one click on the blue button).
-Shopgate has already done the next steps for you (setup SDK, etc.) and you can always click "Next" until the process is finished and the button "Continue to console" appears.
+Shopgate has already done the next steps for you (setup SDK, etc.) and you can always click "Next" until the process is finished.
 This process must be done for iOS and Android separately.
-Click "Continue to console" to get back to the homepage - go to "Add app" and start the process again with the second app.
+At the end of the process, click “Continue to console” to get back to the homepage – click on "Add app" and start the process again with the second app.

-Step 1 done!
+Step 1 is done!
 You successfully created your Firebase Project!